 Basil (Ocimum basilicum)

-The effectiveness of a basil and lemon tea against stomach flu has made of this home remedy a favorite for treating this common ailment.
+The effectiveness of basil and lemon tea against stomach flu has made this home remedy the perfect way for treating this common ailment.

 Rosemary (Rosmarinus officinalis)